 5. Use specialized software solutions for ATM security.

-An example of such a software solution is Diebold Nixdorf's Vynamic Security platform, which not only protects ATMs from malware but also ensures the security of data transmitted by terminal devices.
+An example of such a software solution is Diebold Nixdorf’s Vynamic Security platform, which protects ATMs from malware and ensures the security of data transmitted by terminal devices.

 How does Vynamic Security protect against jackpotting?

-The Vynamic Security software solution consists of several modules, each of which has its own area of responsibility.
-For example, one of them - the Intrusion Protection module - prohibits the launch of third-party software on the ATM computer, making it impossible to install malware.
-Another solution module - Hard Disk Encryption - does not allow replacing the ATM hard disk and ensures the safety of the device when it is turned off.
+The Vynamic Security software solution consists of several modules, each of which has its own responsibility area.
+For example, one of them – the Intrusion Protection module – prohibits the launch of third-party software on the ATM computer, making it impossible to install malware.
+Another solution module – Hard Disk Encryption – does not allow replacing the ATM hard disk and ensures the device’s safety when it is turned off.

-In addition, the full Vynamic Security suite protects ATMs from malicious software infiltration over the network, so any attempt by attackers to download malware onto a terminal device over the network will fail.
-The solution also allows you to restrict access to data depending on the user group and provides effective access control by managing the rights of individual accounts and user groups with the ability to log all their actions.
+The full Vynamic Security suite protects ATMs from malicious software infiltration over the network, so any attempt by attackers to download malware onto a terminal device over the network will fail.
+The solution also allows you to restrict access to data depending on the user group and provides effective access control by managing individual accounts and user groups’ rights to log all their actions.